AnneHartebrodt/codegreen-client/docs/source/index.rst

-..
-Greenerai-client documentation master file, created by sphinx-quickstart on Wed May 24 16:32:06 2023.
+.. code green-client documentation master file, created by sphinx-quickstart on Wed May 24 16:32:06 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.